+The Newfield suite of coach training programs is brought to Asia by The Coach Partnership Pte.
+Ltd. (formerly Newfield Asia Pte Ltd.).
 Newfield is a pioneer in the coaching profession and the world's leading Ontological learning organisation since 1991.
-Known for our ICF accredited certification program, Newfield has taught coaching and enabled professionals across the Americas, Europe and Asia to transform results.
+Known for the ICF accredited certification program, Newfield has taught coaching and enabled professionals across the Americas, Europe and Asia to transform results.

-Pragmatic, holistic, and experiential, Newfield Asia's Ontological methodology enables professionals to more profoundly work with others through an improved understanding of themselves.
-Newfield Asia offers more than a coach training program: it is a journey of transformation that allows you to see yourself, others and the world through new eyes.
+Pragmatic, holistic, and experiential, Newfield's Ontological methodology enables professionals to more profoundly work with others through an improved understanding of themselves.
+Newfield offers more than a coach training program: it is a journey of transformation that allows you to see yourself, others and the world through new eyes.